 Microsoft also redesigned the GPU with Qualcomm that pushes over 2 teraflops.
 So this is not your typical Snapdragon-powered PC.

-Surface Pro X battery life and charging
+Microsoft Surface Pro X: Battery life and charging

-The Surface Pro X is fast charge capable, which means you can get up to 80 percent capacity in less than an hour.
+The Microsoft Surface Pro X is fast charge capable, which means you can get up to 80 percent capacity in less than an hour.

 Microsoft also promises all-day battery life, with a rated runtime of 13 hours, but we'll have to see how that shakes out in our testing.

-Surface Pro X: LTE
+Microsoft Surface Pro X: LTE

-What makes the Surface Pro X a noteworthy portable detachable is its built in LTE Advanced for connecting on-the-go.
+What makes the Microsoft Surface Pro X a noteworthy portable detachable is its built in LTE Advanced for connecting on-the-go.
 A 5G modem would make the Surface Pro X more future proof, but not having to use a phone as a hotspot is a win.

-The Surface Pro X has the potential to deliver the best of all worlds.
+The Microsoft Surface Pro X has the potential to deliver the best of all worlds.
 Powerful performance and long battery life in a design that's lighter and sleeker than any Surface before it.
-Stay tuned for our full rated review and verdict.
+Stay tuned for our full rated review and final verdict.